Urigo/angular-meteor/README.md

 At this moment, you are ready to create awesome apps backed by the power of Angular 2 and Meteor!

-To use Meteor features, make sure that your components extends `MeteorComponent`, and you can feature that comes from Meteor:
+To use Meteor features, make sure that your components extends `MeteorComponent`:

 ````ts
     import {Component} from 'angular2/core';